Inspire Student Possibilities

 Good Shepherd is accredited by the Virginia Association of Independent Schools (VAIS) and is a member of the National Association of Independent Schools (NAIS) and the Virginia Council of Private Education (VCPE).

-Good Shepherd Episcopal School admits students of any race, color, sex, gender, disability, nationality, or ethnic origin to all programs and activities made available to students in the school.
+Good Shepherd Episcopal School embraces the diversity of its students and admits students of any race, color, sex, gender, gender identity, disability, nationality, or ethnic origin to all programs and activities made available to students in the school.

 Admission decisions are based on academic performance, potential, and growth, as well as the character of each candidate.
 We look at the whole child in making admissions decisions.
 Transcripts and standardized test scores give us an indication of the applicant’s academic abilities.
 Recommendations from teachers tell us more about the kind of person and student the applicant is, about his or her motivation, interests, and abilities to interact with peers and adults.

 We are dedicated to offering a financial aid program that makes it possible for deserving students, who otherwise would be unable to attend, to be members of our school community.
 Candidates should not be discouraged from applying because of the cost of attending Good Shepherd Episcopal School.
 Flexible payment plans are available to all families.